Accessibility for Manitobans Act

 • I do things for a reason

-by ElaineS, almost 3 years ago
+by ElaineS, over 3 years ago

 I have struggled with walking my entire adult life, but I have also fought to maintain my independence.
 I love to travel, but I have learned that I have to do things a certain way so that I can travel.
 I always prebook a window seat so that I don’t have to get up and down for people beside me, I am never late for boarding so that I can get on the plane in the preboarding so I can sit down and not have to get up until the plane lands.